-Requests to use the WiNUP logo in any color other than shown should be directed to the executive director and executive committee for decision.
+Requests to use the WiNUP logo in any color other than shown should be directed to the Executive Director and executive committee for decision.

-Requests to use the WiNUP logo by other than chartered WiNUP chapters should be directed to the executive director or executive committee for decision.
+Requests to use the WiNUP logo by other than chartered WiNUP chapters should be directed to the Executive Director or executive committee for decision.

 Below are the available logos: